Your GM just asked how many bookings came from Meta this month.

 Meta Ads aren't good at capturing someone actively searching for hotels right now.
 That's Google's job.

 Someone's thinking about a trip but hasn't decided where to stay.
-Not searching yet.
+They have yet to initiate a direct search.
 Just scrolling, exploring, getting ideas.

 Your Meta ads keep you visible during this phase.
 Not asking them to book.
 Just existing in their awareness.